lucachiaravalloti/enhancedjava/README.md

 	[...]
 }
 ```
-3. Write the class model extending the abstract class EnhancedAbstractTableModel, you have to implement only one method which signature is:
+3. Write yout model class extending the abstract class EnhancedAbstractTableModel, you have to implement only one method which signature is:
 ```
 protected boolean isFieldPresent(TableFields field)
 ```